How to Install PHP-Imagick on Ubuntu 26.04, 24.04 and 22.04

 php8.5-readline

-Confirm that the active CLI SAPI loads the extension.
-Use the same grep exact-match pattern in Linux when you want the result trimmed to one exact imagick line.
+Verify that the active CLI SAPI loads the extension.
+The grep exact-match pattern in Linux keeps the result to the single module name.

 php -m | grep -x imagick